-Theory 2 Credit Clinical 1 credit hour
+Theory 3 Credit Clinical 0

 NUR204 Maternal-Health Nursing

 This course will assist the student with applying the nursing process to clients and families with child-bearing and problems related to the child bearing process.
 Emphasis is placed on the family unit to promote, maintain, and restore health.
 The student will study the biophysical, psychosocial knowledge related to the care of both mother and baby.